Nature for Beginners: Start Here

 A Beginners Guide to the Ducks in the UK

 • You see them on every river and park lake.
-Learn the simple tricks to tell a Gadwall from a Mallard and start noticing the details you've been missing.
+Learn the simple tricks to tell a Gadwall from a Mallard and start noticing details you've walked past for years.

 My Top 10 Wildlife Photography Tips for Beginners

-• These are the core principles I wish I'd known when I started.
-We cover light, patience, and simple composition tricks that work with any camera—even your phone.
+• The core principles I wish I'd known when I started.
+Light, patience, and simple composition — things that work with any camera, including your phone.
+No expensive kit required.

 The Only 3 Camera Settings you Really Need to Understand